RWKV/rwkv.cpp/README.md

 ##### Since there is only `ggml_mul_mat()` supported with cuBLAS, so we still need to assign few cpu resources to process with the left computation

-## Notice
-**2023-05-22**: Due to GGML update, Q4_2 support has been removed, and re-quantize of all models is required when using the latest version.

 ## How to use

 ### 1. Clone the repo